nearform/nceubadge/docs-source/content/getting-started/using-prototyping-area.md

 * 4 - Digital I/O and Analogue-in (ADC)
 * 5 - Digital I/O and Analogue-in (ADC)
 * 6 - Digital I/O and Analogue-in (ADC)

+## Important note re LEDs and touch sensing
+As LEDn == CORNERn, adding most LEDs to a corner will prevent capacitive sense functioning on that corner.
+White and blue LEDs will probably work but not other colours.

 ## Board layout
 This shows the basic board layout: